pepstock-org/Charba/readme.md

  * import last CHART.JS [package](https://www.chartjs.org/dist/master/Chart.bundle.min.js) from `development build`. **PAY ATTENTION** that [CHART.JS](https://www.chartjs.org/docs/latest/developers/#development-releases) report the following warning using NOT tagged version: **Development builds MUST not be used for production purposes**.
     * add `align` property to legend configuration object
     * add `rotation` property to legend item object
-    * add `spanGaps` property to radar chart dataset and to element line configuration
+    * add `spanGaps` property to radar chart dataset and to radar options configuration
     * line and radar datasets are now scriptable by callbacks for following options:
        * `backgroundColor`
        * `borderCapStyle`